admaxwell/Machine_Learning_Trading_Bot/README.md

 # Machine Learning Trading Bot
-# Credit Risk Classification

-This project produces a Jupyter Notebook that uses machine learning to assess credit risk.
-Using the imbalanced-learn library a logistic regression model will be built to compare healthy loans vs non healthy loans to determine credit risk.
-The models built in this project will use histroical data that is provided by a lending service company that focuses on peer to peer lending.
+This project produces a Jupyter Notebook that uses machine learning to create a trading bot that will execute trades on predefined conditions.

 ---